 \section{Liquid scintillator veto system}

-The LAB-LS comprises a 3 g/L flour 2,5-diphenyloxazole(PPO) which is a primary fluorescence material, and a 30 mg/L p-bis(o-methylstyryl)-benzene(bis-MSB) as wavelength shifter~\cite{JS_Park_1,Park:2017jvs,Adhikari:2020asl}.
-To provide 800\,L LAB-LS, an 80\,L concentrated master solution of PPO and bis-MSB was prepared.
-The master solution was mixed with LAB in a 1:20 ratio to render the final LAB-LS.
-The LS was produced in a surface-level laboratory and delivered to the reactor site.
+The LAB-LS comprises 3\,g/L flour 2,5-diphenyloxazole(PPO), which is the primary fluorescent material, and 30 mg/L p-bis(o-methylstyryl)-benzene(bis-MSB) as a wavelength shifter~\cite{JS_Park_1,Park:2017jvs,Adhikari:2020asl}.
+To provide 800 L of LAB-LS, an 80 L concentrated master solution of PPO and bis-MSB is prepared.
+The master solution is mixed with LAB in a 1:20 ratio to obtain the final LAB-LS.
+The LS is produced in a surface-level laboratory and delivered to the reactor site.

-Energy calibration of the LS veto system were performed with a $^{22}$Na $\gamma$-ray source that produces two 511\,keV and one 1275\,keV $\gamma$s simultaneously.
-Figure~\ref{ref:LSplot} (a) shows energy spectra of the LS detector with the $^{22}$Na calibration.
-Following the application of energy calibration to the data, the LS deposited energy spectrum shown in Fig.~\ref{ref:LSplot} (b) is obtained.
+Energy calibration of the LS veto system is performed with a $^{22}$Na $\gamma$-ray source that produces two 511\,keV and one 1275\,keV $\gamma$ simultaneously.
+Figure~\ref{ref:LSplot} (a) shows the energy spectra of the LS detector with $^{22}$Na calibration.
+Following the application of energy calibration to the data, the LS-deposited energy spectrum is obtained as shown in Fig.~\ref{ref:LSplot} (b).

-To avoid baseline contribution, 45\,keV energy threshold from LS is required for the coincident multiple-hit event selection.
-In this condition, clear time coincidence between the crystals and the LS can be observed, as shown in Fig.~\ref{ref:LSplot} (c).
-For the coincident multiple-hit event, there is an additional requirement of time difference between the NaI(Tl) crystals and the LS being less than 300\,ns.
-This multiple-hit requirement provided less than 0.1\,\% random coincidence events.
+To avoid baseline contribution, a 45\,keV energy threshold from the LS is required for coincident multiple-hit event selection.
+Under these conditions, a clear time coincidence between the crystals and LS can be observed, as shown in Fig.~\ref{ref:LSplot} (c).
+For the coincident multiple-hit event, there is an additional requirement for the time difference between the NaI(Tl) crystals and LS to be within $\pm$150\,ns.
+These multiple-hit requirements provide random coincidence events of less than 0.1\,\%.